naveengoyal1503/autoplugin-ai/plugins/Smart_Affiliate_Coupon_Manager/README.md

 # Smart Affiliate Coupon Manager

 ## Description

-Smart Affiliate Coupon Manager is a WordPress plugin that allows affiliate marketers and site owners to easily create, manage, and display affiliate coupons.
-It tracks coupon click performance to help optimize conversion rates and boost affiliate revenue.
+Smart Affiliate Coupon Manager is a lightweight WordPress plugin that automatically displays geo-targeted affiliate coupons and deals to your website visitors.
+By showing relevant discount codes based on visitor location, it maximizes affiliate conversions and revenue.

 ## Features

-- Create and manage affiliate coupons with code, description, and affiliate URLs.
+- Automatically detects user country via IP and displays matching coupons.
-- Frontend shortcode `[affiliate_coupons]` to display coupons attractively.
+- Simple shortcode [smart_affiliate_coupons] to insert coupon lists anywhere.
-- Tracks coupon clicks for performance insights.
+- Click-to-copy coupon codes for user convenience.
-- Simple and clean admin interface.
-- Secure with nonce verification and capability checks.
+- Easy to extend with premium add-ons for API integration and analytics.

 ## Installation

-1. Upload `smart-affiliate-coupon-manager.php` to the `/wp-content/plugins/` directory.
+1. Upload the plugin PHP file to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress 'Plugins' menu.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the new 'Coupon Manager' menu in the admin.
+3. (Optional) Customize coupons via code or future admin UI.

 ## Setup

-1. Navigate to Coupon Manager in WordPress admin.
-2. Add new coupons by entering a coupon code, description, and affiliate URL.
-3. Save your coupons.
+- Insert the shortcode `[smart_affiliate_coupons]` in posts, pages, or widgets to display coupon deals tailored to the visitor's location.
+- Default coupons included demonstrate how to add geo-targeted offers.

 ## Usage

-- Insert `[affiliate_coupons]` shortcode into any post or page to display a coupon list.
+- Place the shortcode where you want the coupon list.
-- Visitors clicking a coupon are redirected through tracked URLs, incrementing click counts.
-- Monitor coupon usage and clicks in the admin list.

-## Monetization

-The plugin is designed with a freemium model in mind:

-- Free version: core coupon management and click tracking.
-- Future premium upgrades can include advanced analytics, automatic coupon import, scheduling, and display customization.

-## Support

-For support and suggestions, please contact the plugin author or check the plugin page.

-## License

-GPL v2 or later.
+- Visitors will see only the coupons relevant to their country.
+- Clicking on coupon codes copies them to clipboard for easy use.

+Thank you for using Smart Affiliate Coupon Manager.
+Boost your affiliate revenue by showing personalized deals to your visitors!